IBM/vending-machine-instructions/workshop/pre-work/1-REGISTER.md

 ## Step 3: [Login into IBM Cloud](https://ibm.biz/Bdqu4M) using your account credentials

-By default, all new IBM Cloud accounts are set to a [lite](https://www.ibm.com/cloud/pricing).
-The lite account provides free access to a subset of IBM Cloud resources.
-Lite accounts **don't need a credit-card** to sign up and they **don't expire** after a certain period of time.
+By default, all new [IBM Cloud accounts](https://cloud.ibm.com/docs/account?topic=account-accounts) are set to a [PayAsYouGo](https://www.ibm.com/cloud/pricing).

 ---